 - Inspect for Loose Parts: Freestanding fans may have loose blades, grills, or fasteners.
 To maximise fan performance, tighten any flexible components.

-- Usage with Other Fans: If you need to improve airflow in a more prominent or poorly ventilated location, try utilising numerous standalone, ceiling, or window fans.
+- Usage with Other Fans: To improve airflow in a more prominent or poorly ventilated location, use numerous standalone, ceiling, or window fans.
 Cross-ventilation improves airflow.